lebailly/BallParkFairness/README.md

 My team addressed this with a simulation.
 We simulated the trajectory of a batted ball (where the pitch speed, bat speed and ball direction were random variables) for 1000 batters in each park.
 We can use this as a metric for fairness.
 We decided a park would be fair if a batted ball was equally likely to go out regardless which direction it was hit.
 We designed a park accordingly.

 Our paper was ranked as "nationally outstanding" and published.
 Only 9 of the submissions 274 received this mark.
-It is available [here][1] (go to page 10 to see our paper).
+It is available [here][1].
 Keep in mind it was written by sleep dreprived high schoolers so don't judge the writting to harshly ;)

 I have recently recast the original C++ program in Python and have also addressed this same question using data analytic and sabermetric techniques (though this last part is still a work in progress).
 I have not addressed the last part of the orriginal question (regarding the optimal baseball settings) in this recasting (as it is less interesting to me).